HenrikBechmann/react-infinite-grid-scroller/README.md

 ## The `canDrop` and `dropEffect` properties, and the `getDropEffect` function

-`canDrop` is controlled by `react-dnd` by comparing the dragged item's `type` property (from the cell `dndOptions` property) to the list of `accept` values (from the scroller `dndOptions` property) of the target scroller.
+`canDrop` is an internal property controlled by `react-dnd`, by comparing the dragged item's `type` property (from the cell `dndOptions` property) to the list of `accept` values (from the scroller `dndOptions` property) of the target scroller.
 If a match is found, then `react-dnd` signals that the item can be dropped on the scroller.

 `canDrop` can be further constrained by the host-provided `getDropEffect` function, by returning 'none'.

-`dropEffect` for a dragged item can be set by the `dropEffect` property of the `dndOptions` of the source scroller, or if this is `undefined`, then as the default 'move' operation of the browser, or as a 'copy' operation when the `altKey` is pressed by the user on most browsers.
+The internal `dropEffect` property for a dragged item can be set by the `dropEffect` property of the `dndOptions` of the source scroller.
+If this is `undefined`, then it becomes the default 'move' operation, or the 'copy' operation when the `altKey` is pressed by the user on most browsers.

-`dropEffect` can be further constrained by the return value of the host-provided function `getDropEffect` (see _Scroller Properties_ above). `getDropEffect` (if provided by the host) is called by RIGS whenever the drag location crosses into a scroller for which `isOver` and `canDrop` are both true.
+`dropEffect` can be further constrained by the return value of the host-provided function `getDropEffect` (see _Scroller Properties_ above). `getDropEffect` (if provided by the host) is called by RIGS whenever the drag location crosses into a scroller for which the internal `isOver` and `canDrop` properties are both true.
 This function has three parameters: `sourceScrollerID` (the `scrollerID` from the source of the drag), `targetScrollerID` (the `scrollerID` from the target of the drag), and `context`.
 Here are the properties of the `context` parameter:

 ```tsx
 const context = {